lk0606/lint/packages/eslint-plugin-wont/docs/rules/component-name.md

 ## When Not To Use It

-When you think is not necessary, and disagree the Rule Details
+When you think is unnecessary, and disagree the Rule Details